HasanAmmar05/HasanAmmar05/README.md

 Hi 👋, I'm Hasan Al-Talib
-A passionate Software Engineering student at University Technology Malaysia
+A  passionate 2nd year Software Engineering student at University Technology Malaysia

 🔭 I’m currently working on web development, Machine Learning, and trying to keep myself updated with the latest technologies in the industry.
 📫 How to reach me: altalib.hasan05@gmail.com / ammar.abdulaziz@graduate.utm.my